An interesting thing happened this weekend that allowed me to fully appreciate what it must be like to use a computer without the benefit of sight.

 However, the external display did not spring to life as usual, and the indicator on it blinked away while the on-screen display showed that it was still seeking signal from the laptop.

-Hmm, let's try turning it off an on again!
+Hmm, let’s try turning it off an on again!
 Same behavior.
 Immediately, I did a few basic hardware level things.
 I reset the SMC with ⇧⌃⌥ plus power.
-I powered on with ⌘⌥-p-r and let the system restart once more...
+I powered on with ⌘⌥-p-r to reset PRAM and let the system restart once more…

 I let the machine go and jumped onto another system, ran a quick

-noticed no additional devices besides the ones I could account for on the
+nmap to look for this machine,and noticed no additional devices besides the ones I could account for on the the network.

-That's when it hit me: the upgraded application's kernel extension was probably interfering with the system's bootup! (the old "what changed last?" question)
+That’s when it hit me (the old “what changed last?” question): the upgraded application’s kernel extension was probably somehow interfering with the system boot!

 I immediately tried booting into safe mode by holding ⇧ while powering on and waiting for the external display.
 Nothing happened, so I figured that external displays probably do not work in safe mode.
 As a last resort, I tried Recovery Mode with ⌘R while powering on.

 I got a sync on the external screen, and a simple solid gray screen.
 Within seconds, a nice voice said, “To use English as the main language, press the Return key”.

 So here I was, in the recovery mode, but unable to see anything except a gray screen!